KDiggory/MERN/MERN-day4/mongooseDemo/mongooseNotes.md

 2 - Creating bird schemas / objects in a separate file 3 - modifying our routes sot hey post, get, update and delete from the database - crud functionality

+Once wqe have made our schema we need to model it